Responsible eco tourism is a focus for Greece and Turkey as both Mediterranean travel destinations embrace a slew of sustainability efforts.

 Two of the most visited Mediterranean locations are bringing focus to responsible tourism with eco-efforts.

-In Greece, a laboratory, a partnership with the international tourism company TUI, announced earlier this year, will work to protect biodiversity and conserve resources.
+In Greece, a laboratory, a partnership with the international tourism company TUI, announced in 2022, will work to protect biodiversity and conserve resources.
 Dubbed the “Co-Lab,” the program will start on Rhodes Island, one of the most popular tourist locations in Greece.

 Greece says it’s aiming to meet the EU’s carbon neutrality target by 2050.